When Tables Go Crazy: Evaluating Multimodal Models on French Financial Documents: Related Works

 \subsection{NLP Work in the Finance Domain}

-\textbf{Multilingual Benchmarks Including French} While English-centric evaluation remains the norm, several multilingual benchmarks provide partial coverage of French.
+\paragraph{General-purpose Multilingual Benchmarks Including French} While English-centric evaluation remains the norm, several multilingual benchmarks provide partial coverage of French.
 Datasets such as MKQA \cite{longpre_mkqa_2021}, XQA \cite{liu_xqa_2019}, and MIRACL \citep{zhang_miracl_2023} provide cross-lingual question-answering benchmarks primarily based on Wikipedia, enabling evaluation of multilingual transfer across a range of languages, including French.
 These resources have played an important role in advancing multilingual evaluation, but they focus on short, text-only inputs and do not address the challenges posed by long, structured, or domain-specific documents.

-\textbf{Specialized Financial Benchmarks in English} The financial domain has also motivated the development of specialized benchmarks targeting numerical and document-level reasoning.
+\paragraph{Specialized Financial Benchmarks in English} The financial domain has also motivated the development of specialized benchmarks targeting numerical and document-level reasoning.
 TAT-QA \citep{zhu_tat-qa_2021} and FinQA \citep{chen_finqa_2022} evaluate reasoning over financial reports by combining textual passages with tabular data, requiring models to perform arithmetic and logical operations rather than simple extraction.
 More recent datasets such as ConvFinQA \cite{chen_convfinqa_2022} and PACIFIC \cite{deng_pacific_2023} extend this setting to multi-turn conversational scenarios, exposing the challenges of numerical reasoning and context tracking in dialogue-based interactions.
+Very recently, \citet{lithgow-serrano-etal-2025-assessing} introduced a banking-domain retrieval-augmented generation benchmark focusing on full documents comprising approximately 600 question-answer pairs.